 It is not easy to insure a vehicle as a foreigner and take it to the continent.
 We did learn it would have been even worse if we had bought a LHD or modified vehicle, so it may have worked out better.

-Thanks to a great Facebook group we are in called “Families On The Move” – it is a support group for families that long-term travel, someone came to the rescue and provided me with email and phone numbers for an insurance company that did eventually help us.
+Thanks to a travel Facebook group, someone came to the rescue and provided me with email and phone numbers for an insurance company that did eventually help us.
 They are called Down Under.
 So we finally had insurance for The Continent.
 They also give 6 or 12 month policies and allow you to take the vehicle out of England for more than 3 months.
 They also allow you to drive in many European countries other insurance policies don’t.

 But you will need a registered address in UK.

 As far as the “Log Book” goes, this is a piece of paper that is Road Tax or Registration equivalent for Australia.
 Once again you need an address in UK.
 You can pay for 6 or 12 months.
 If you are taking the vehicle to the Continent you can claim back the time away at the end for what you have been charged.
 You do need to send the paperwork in ASAP as it can take 4 weeks or more to have it sent out.
 There is no longer a Department of Motor Vehicles office you can visit in the UK.
 So we used Priority Post to get the peers thee as soon as we could and it took us a good 4 weeks to get them back.

 We then found out the disc expired at the end of the month, so we advance paid for the next six or twelve months.
 You do this at a Post Office, and it is easy.

 Next we booked the ferry to cross to the Continent.
 It is best to book a return ticket.
 If you get a security person that challenges you on export, for the sake of ten pounds, you can buy an advance return ticket, and ditch the return.